KRISTEN HAS FISHED FOR A LIVING. HER DAD WAS JEALOUS.

-Kristen is an original board member of Night Fall, and in 2014 was selected to be a judge of the Obama Administration’s Strong Cities, Strong Communities (SC2) Challenge, and appointed as an Alternate to the City of Hartford Planning and Zoning Commission.
+Kristen was an original board member of Night Fall, and served as a judge of the Obama Administration’s Strong Cities, Strong Communities (SC2) Challenge.
+She served as a Commissioner of the City of Hartford Planning and Zoning Commission.
 Kristen devotes the majority of her pro bono legal work to local arts organizations.

 She is a Connecticut attorney.
 And office designer.